irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- I would suggest a new team member to create a dedicated conda environment using the requirements.txt file avaible in the public repository. ---
+ I would suggest a new team member to create a dedicated conda environment using the requirements.txt file avaible in the repository

 ### Question 5